Question about 2000 Toyota Corolla

+I have a 1995 pontiac bonneville and I need the instructions to program a factory remote.
 I need instructions for programming a remote to a 2000 corolla that we bought.
 Not sure if factory, believe it may be aftermarket.
 FCC Id ELV777K.
 Thanks.

 If the remote is generic you will need the factory remote to "clone" the signal to the new remote.

 With your oem pontiac remote you may need to visit any GM service center to have the remote set to the cars receiver.
 There are literally 100,000 different variables GM uses to ensure one remote can't work the wrong car.
 A typical key programming will run you between $30-$60 depending on how much greed the technician has.
 Some good technicians will do this job for free simply to make a customer happy so you may wish to call around.